allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 Our team deals with collecting and serving statistics for the [PPC](https://en.wikipedia.org/wiki/Pay-per-click) advertising platform in Allegro.
-We've decided to base our design on the [Lambda Architecture](http://lambda-architecture.net/), which gives us huge benefit when it comes to fault-tolerant.
+We've decided to base our design on the [Lambda Architecture](http://lambda-architecture.net/), which gives us huge benefit when it comes to fault-tolerance.

 On the diagram below you can see how Lambda Architecture maps into our platform.
 For simplicity we’re focusing only on components required for collecting statistics and two types of events: